machine mastery

 1. Enter temperature mode (hold PROGRAM + press POWER)

-2. Press the PROGRAM button
+2. Press PROGRAM button

 3. Wait for confirmation beep

-4. Default temperature is restored
+4. Default restored

 Temperature Recommendations by Roast Level